halcyon/asdf-java/README.md

 java_macos_integration_enable = yes
 ```

-_Note: Not all distributions of Java JDK packages offer this integration (eg. liberica).
+_Note: Not all distributions of Java JDK packages offer this integration (e.g. liberica).
 This option only works for packages that **do offer** that integration._

+### Apple Silicon integration

+If you have an Apple Silicon mac, then you can choose to run either an `arm64` JVM natively, or an `x86_64` JVM under Rosetta translation.
+If you run the command `arch`, it will print either `arm64` (which means you are running natively) or `x86_64` (which means you are running under Rosetta translation).

+When you run `asdf list all java`, it lists only the VMs which are available for the architecture you are currently running under.
+To switch your terminal from native ARM to Rosetta use `arch -x86_64 /bin/zsh`.